Lars Nootbaar Player Props: Cardinals vs. Giants

 Giants Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Giants pitching staff ranks 12th in the league.
+- The pitching staff for the Giants has a collective 9.1 K/9, which ranks 12th in the league.

-- The Giants have the 18th-ranked team ERA among all league pitching staffs (4.45).
+- The Giants have a 4.39 team ERA that ranks 17th across all league pitching staffs.

-- Giants pitchers combine to give up 30 total home runs at a clip of 1.3 per game (to rank 20th in the league).
+- The Giants rank 21st in baseball in home runs given up (32 total, 1.3 per game).

-- DeSclafani (1-1) gets the starting nod for the Giants in his fifth start of the season.
-He's put together a 2.63 ERA in 24 2/3 innings pitched, with 21 strikeouts.
+- Webb (1-4) takes the mound for the Giants in his sixth start of the season.
+He has a 5.28 ERA in 30 2/3 innings pitched, with 36 strikeouts.

-- In his last time out on Saturday, the right-hander went five innings against the New York Mets, allowing four earned runs while surrendering seven hits.
+- The righty's most recent appearance was on Saturday against the New York Mets, when he went seven innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.